DeltaZXAdvent/leetcode-like/README.md

 But it may provide some insights of language writing.
 The main lessons learnt from these:
 * Think of index boundaries as boards seperating balls.
-* Recursion is the essence of loops.
+* Recursion is usually the essence of loops.
+* Recursion formula usually exists.
+* Boyer-Moore majority vote algorithm